Doni1905/RAP-Document_Chatbot/README.md

 3. Start Ollama and your app.
 4. Use your chatbot—Mistral 7B will answer your questions!

-Let me know if you hit any issues or want to verify your setup!
+Let me know if you hit any issues or want to verify your setup! # RAP-Document_Chatbot